-Additionally, you will learn about the science of diving, how to conduct your own Divemaster lead programmes, gain the skills to run a professional dive boat and receive career guidance in the dive industry.
-After this programme, you will be ready to work in the diving industry as a Divemaster or sign up for the Instructor Development Course to further your career in SCUBA diving.
+After this programme you will be ready to work in the diving industry as a divemaster, or sign up for the Instructor Development Course to further your career in scuba diving.

 What costs are involved in becoming a divemaster?

-These prices include the Divemaster “Crew pack” and the required PADI courses.
-Please bring your own Divemaster specific gear (or buy it when you arrive, at a cost of about £100).
-You will need to pay your own PADI Divemaster Membership fees (about £100) separately.
+These prices include the divemaster ‘Crew pack’ and the required PADI courses.
+All required divemaster specific gear will be supplied on site, but it is recommended that you buy your own private gear if you are looking to pursue a career in diving.
+You will need to pay your own PADI Divemaster membership fees (about £100) separately.

 - EFR and Rescue Divers with 40+ logged dives: 8 weeks